c43721/rgl-api/README.md

 ## Profile API

 All requests to the Profile API will be cached for **7 days**.
 Subsequent requests will not refresh that timer.
 This is to ensure common profiles can be cached and served faster.
 Average request times vary between 200-400 milliseconds cached and 3-5 seconds uncached.
+Bulk profiles will be cached for **3 days**, subject to change.

 ### GET `/profiles/:steamid`